 This guide contains regulations effective January 1st, 2015.
 For regulations effective today through December 31st, 2014, please refer to the 2014 Massachusetts Fish & Wildlife Guide.

-More than 80 fish species inhabit the inland waters of the Commonwealth.
-This is a small sample of some of the most popular species commonly taken by anglers.
-For a more complete list pick up a copy of Freshwater Fishes of Massachusetts at any DFW office.
+More than 80 kinds of fish live in the inland waters of the Commonwealth.
+Pictured is a small sample of some of the most popular species commonly taken by anglers.
+For a more complete list, pick up a copy of our brochure Freshwater Fishes of Massachusetts at any DFW office.

 Temperature Preferences of Fish